YagYk/Genai_makeup/README.md

 1. Start the application:
 streamlit run vision.py

-2. Open your web browser and navigate to the provided local URL (typically http://localhost:8501)
+2. Open your browser and navigate to the provided local URL (typically http://localhost:8501)

 3. Create an account or log in to access the beauty advisor